-Synovance is a Biotechnology company, incubated at Genopole Evry
+Synovance is a biotechnology company, incubated at Genopole (Evry) and Station F (Paris)

-Our project addresses three global issues: sustainability, pollution, and waste management
+Our goal addresses three global issues: sustainability, pollution, and waste management

 The textile dyeing industry uses hundreds of chemicals, many of which are toxic and cannot be removed from their processes.
 More generally, the manufacture of these chemicals is harmful to the environment because organic solvents and metal catalysts are used (these compounds are toxic and highly polluting).
 In fact, it is estimated that the textile dyeing industry is responsible worldwide for 20% of the industrial freshwater pollution.
 This is an appalling legacy that dyeing companies are seeking to turn around.